Is a Backyard Gathering Safe During COVID-19?Sep. 1, 2020 - Katie McCallum

 Ask guests to BYO drinks and sides

-While the star of the show — that delicious BBQ you're cooking up — will have to be shared, you'll want to avoid sharing other food items whenever possible.
+While there's always a star of the show at a backyard gathering — some delicious BBQ, for instance — you'll want to avoid sharing other food items whenever possible.

 One easy way to do this is to ask your guests to bring their own drinks and sides (they probably would've brought something as a "thank you" anyway).
 It may also help to have a few coolers full of ice already set up for your guests to store cold drinks and side dishes.